r-murphy/nw-gradle/README.md

 ```

 ### NW Web Plugin
 The NW Web plugin is used on a web project to create a war file wrapped in a NW sda/ear file.
-There will be a one-to-one relationship between war and ear, which mimics NWDS deployment.
+There will be a one-to-one relationship between war and ear, when using the nwear task.
 The NW Web plugin will automatically apply the NW EAR plugin, as well as the standard War and Java Plugins.

 ```groovy
 project(:MyWebPrj) {